 - On each zipper trim strip, fold back each end ½" and press in place.

 - Place one trim strip right side up on your work surface.
-Place the zipper right side up on top of the trim strip so these two layers are now wrong sides together.
+Place the zipper right side up on top of the trim strip.
 The trim strip should be centered on the zipper.
+Make sure the folded ends of the fabric clear the zipper stops both top and bottom.
 The raw edge of the strip should be flush with the edge of the top zipper tape.

 - Find a second trim strip, but place this trim strip wrong side up against the zipper.
 You have sandwiched the top side of the zipper between the two strips.
 The two trim strips are right sides together and their folded ends are flush with one another.
 Pin in place through all the layers.